-- 1. The notification states that date of the application was 25/2/22 therefore application should be assessed under the Tasmanian Planning Scheme. - 2.
-It seems the subdivision is really to provide residential lots and has not provided information on the whole property including the intended purpose of each proposed lot. - 3.
-The subdivision of 370ha into four new lots is an excellent example of fragmentation of rural resource land - 4.
+Representation 1 Response 1.
+The notification states that date of the application was 25/2/22 therefore application should be assessed under the Tasmanian Planning Scheme.
+The date on the notification is incorrect.
+The application was made valid on 11/02/2022 when the State Growth owners consent was received.
+The Interim Planning It seems the subdivision is really to provide residential lots and has not provided information on the whole property including the intended purpose of each proposed lot.
+Scheme was in force at that time and so the application has been assessed under that scheme.
+2. See performance criteria assessment of the Rural Resource Zone.
+The subdivision of 370ha into four new lots is an excellent example of fragmentation of rural resource land 3.
+See performance criteria assessment of Rural Resource one.
+4. See performance criteria assessment of 4.
 The bee keeping business plan says beekeeping might be viable but does not attempt to demonstrate this.
-It is not a plan and only advises on how to develop a plan. - 5.
-The Natural Values Report is out of date being more than two years old, according to the DPIPWE's Guidelines for Natural Values Survey. - 6.
-The subdivision will likely result damage to habitat due to boundary fencing,
+It is not a plan and only advises on how to develop a plan.
+Rural Resource zone.
+5. The two year period is a guide only and the Natural Values Report was considered to be in currency, notwithstanding comments noted in the performance criteria 5.
+The Natural Values Report is out of date being more than two years old, according to the DPIPWE's Guidelines for Natural Values Survey . assessment.
+6. The Biodiversity Code exempts boundary fencing from consideration.
+7. See performance criteria assessment of the The subdivision will likely result damage to habitat due to boundary fencing, Biodiversity Code.
+8. See performance criteria assessment of the Road and Railway Assests Code.